jonvuri/compilify/README.md

 }
 ```

-`options` will be options that are passed in when the Browserify transform is invoked.
-If an option is not set via Browserify, it will be populated from `defaultOptions`.
+`options` will be an object containing options that are passed in when the Browserify transform is invoked.
+If an option is not set via Browserify, it will be populated from the `defaultOptions` object.
 If there are no options or default options, `options` will be an empty object.

 ## Usage